Priyank-sonawane/Priyank-sonawane/README.md

-- 👋 Hi, I’m @Priyank-sonawane
+ Hi, I’m Priyank-sonawane
-- 👀 I’m interested in Automating the inventions in the world of technology.
+ I’m interested in Automating the inventions in the world of technology.
-- 🌱 I’m currently working as a DevOps Lead with total experience of 8+ years in IT.
+ I’m currently working as a DevOps Lead with total experience of 8+ years in IT.
 My Skills set :
   *AWS | GCP Cloud practitioner
   *Solution Architect/Designing